Join (SQL): Inner join and NULL values

 When a result set is produced by joining several tables, including master tables used to look up full-text descriptions of numeric identifier codes (a Lookup table), a NULL value in any one of the foreign keys can result in the entire row being eliminated from the result set, with no indication of error.
 A complex SQL query that includes one or more inner joins and several outer joins has the same risk for NULL values in the inner join link columns.

 A commitment to SQL code containing inner joins assumes NULL join columns will not be introduced by future changes, including vendor updates, design changes and bulk processing outside of the application's data validation rules such as data conversions, migrations, bulk imports and merges.

-One can further classify inner joins as equi-joins, as natural joins, or as cross-joins.
+One can further classify inner joins as equi-joins and theta (non-equi) joins.

 Equi-join

 The equi-join, also known as "the only eligible operation", is a specific type of comparator-based join, that uses only equality comparisons in the join-predicate.
 Using other comparison operators (such as <) disqualifies a join as an equi-join.
 The query shown above has already provided an example of an equi-join: